 Why Study PSM at Grand Valley?

-- The demand for professionals working in all four of the PSM fields is high, with projections continuing to be positive in the coming years.
+- The demand for professionals working in all of the PSM fields is high, with projections continuing to be positive in the coming years.

 - Local partners such as Hope Network, Charles River Labs, Michigan State University, Mercy Health, and many more provide students with excellent internship and career opportunities.

-- Graduates from all four programs are working at reputable companies nationwide including Priority Health, Van Andel Research Institute, Meijer, Spectrum Health, Integrated DNA Technologies, Cisco Systems, and NxGenMDx.
+- Graduates from all programs are working at reputable companies nationwide including Priority Health, Van Andel Research Institute, Meijer, Spectrum Health, Integrated DNA Technologies, Cisco Systems, and NxGenMDx.

-- All four degree programs are tailored toward working professionals, offering flexible class schedules with evening meetings.
+- All degree programs are tailored toward working professionals, offering flexible class schedules with evening meetings.
 The two years of training are a combination of both coursework and professional internships.

 Each program is tailored toward its respective subject.
-However, all four PSM programs have common characteristics.
+However, all five PSM programs have common characteristics.
 These include their interdisciplinary nature, internship component, involvement with the university and its industry partners, and emphasis on teamwork, professional skills, problem-solving, communication, scientific knowledge, and technical skills.

-Master's level cell and molecular biologists, data analysts, those working in health informatics and bioinformatics, and biostatisticians often work in the following areas:
+Master's level statisticians, cell and molecular biologists, data analysts, those working in health informatics and bioinformatics, and biostatisticians often work in the following areas:

 - Academic research laboratories